 This is the winter festival to go to in Korea for large scale snow sculptures, sledding, and hiking.

-Considered one of the best festivals in the country, participation costs 20,000KRW, and it looks like you get some really cute SWAG out of it.
+Considered one of the best festivals during winter in Korea, participation costs 20,000KRW, and it looks like you get some really cute SWAG out of it.

-Registration and detailed information can be found HERE.
+Registration and detailed information isn’t up yet for this year, but can usually be found HERE.

 Places to visit during Winter in Korea to Escape the Cold

-If you’re one of those people who can’t get warm, no matter what, here’s a few places to visit in Korea during winter, that are designed just for you.
+If you’re one of those people who can’t get warm, no matter what, here’s a few places to visit in winter, that are designed just for you.